sverrewl/vpxtable_scripts/README.md

 __UPDATE__

-Thanks to DjRobX, this feature will be available in a future VPX release.
+Thanks to DjRobX, this feature is available from 10.6 onward.